 We are aware of two previous multi-path algorithms for computing frequent items.
-We find that both algorithms, one that performs multi-path counting of the items in the network and keeps track of the items with high count values [16], and the other that uses sampling [16], suffer from relatively high false positive and false negative rates under a real sensor dataset [12].
+The first algorithm, presented in [15], performs multi-path counting of the items in the network and keeps track of the items with high count values.
+Since the multi-path counting algorithm is approximate, it can find the frequent items only if they appear significantly more than the non-frequent items.
+The second algorithm computes a uniform sample of the items (which can be computed over multi-path as shown in [15]) and then estimates the frequent items over that sample.
+The accuracy of this algorithm depends on the sample size and the data distribution.
+As we show in Section 7, these two algorithms suffer from relatively high false positive and false negative rates under a real sensor dataset.
 We address this problem with a new multi-path algorithm for finding frequent items with high accuracy.

 Ideally, we would like to base our algorithm on Algorithm 1, adapting it to be duplicate-insensitive so that it works correctly in the multi-path setting.
-Steps 1 and 2 of Algorithm 1 are readily adapted: simply replace the addition operator in those steps with a known duplicate-insensitive
+Steps 1 and 2 of Algorithm 1 are readily adapted: simply replace the addition operator in those steps with a known duplicate-insensitive addition operator (which we will denote \oplus).
+Step 3 is more problematic, however, because it uses a subtraction operator and no duplicate-insensitive subtraction algorithms exist that combine high accuracy with small synopses.